Sannin shogi: Checkmate and winning the game

-Other rules

-Repetition of board positions is not allowed.
-Unlike standard shogi, it is the player who starts the repetitive sequence who must vary the move.

-There are no rules for various rare eventualities in sannin shogi, such as draws or revealed checkmate between allies.

 Alliances

 Two players may team up against the third, forming an alliance.
-They may attack each other, but not place each other in check until the third player is defeated, at which point the alliance is annulled.
+They may attack each other, but not place each other in check until the third player is defeated, at which point the alliance is annulled–alliances cannot otherwise be broken.
 They may not move each other's pieces.

 Allies may attack each other to gain pieces-in-hand for drops, or to weaken each other in anticipation of the two-player end game.
 However, if either ally is checkmated by the third player, both lose, so these are dangerous tactics.

-Forming an alliance
+Formation

 An alliance may be entered voluntarily before the start of the game.
 However, if two players gang up on the third at any time during the game, subject to the following definitions, an alliance is automatically formed.
-An alliance may not be broken except by defeat of the non-allied player.

 There are two types of coordinated attack that force an alliance: